 All phobias can limit your daily activities.
 They may cause severe anxiety and depression.
 Complex phobias, such as agoraphobia and social phobia, are more likely to cause these.

 You may often avoid coming into contact with the thing that causes you fear and anxiety.
-For example, if you have a fear of spiders (arachnophobia) you may not want to touch a spider, or even look at a picture of one.
+If you have a fear of spiders (arachnophobia) you may not want to touch a spider.
+You may not even want to look at a picture of one.

 Sometimes a person can develop a phobia where they fear experiencing anxiety itself.